 Typically, water will flow from the public water supply to the consumer’s plumbing distribution system.
 Backflow is the undesirable reversal of this flow of water and undesirable substances from the non-potable source to the potable source.

 No!!!
 Depending on the non-potable source or what the substance is, cross-connections are generally classified as high hazard or low hazard.
 Since there is no consensus, national standards for defining and differentiating between a high and low hazard, each state (and on occasion the local public water supply) will define for themselves the criteria for each hazard.
 However, there is a commonality among the definitions.

 - High hazard may also be referred to as toxic, health or contamination hazard where a backflow incident may pose a serious threat to the public water supply.

-Low hazard on the other hand are non-health hazards that are considered aesthetically objectionable or a pollution hazard that will not have serious affects.
+Low hazards, on the other hand, are non-health hazards that are considered aesthetically objectionable or a pollution hazard that will not have serious affects.

 - Seldom used classifications used by some water authorities might include very low, moderate, or lethal.

 What causes backflow incidents to occur?

 Backflow incidents are caused by either backpressure or backsiphonage.